devstronomy/frontend/README.md

 * Either using Docker: `docker-compose up dev-server`
 * Or NPM: `npm install && npm start`

-You may want to `npm run watch-css` during development (until we switch fully to Styled Components).

 Then open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits (also when running via Docker).\